-1 The LJMU programme, identified through either an Articulation Arrangement, a Progression Arrangement, or a Succession Arrangement that prospective students can seek to gain entry, via admission with Advanced Standing, subject to an admissions process that takes account of availability of places on the programme and/or additional requirements.
+&lt;sup>1 The LJMU programme, identified through either an Articulation Arrangement, a Progression Arrangement, or a Succession Arrangement that prospective students can seek to gain entry, via admission with Advanced Standing, subject to an admissions process that takes account of availability of places on the programme and/or additional requirements.

-2 Ibid.
+&lt;sup>2 Ibid.

-3 Ibid.
+&lt;sup>3 Ibid.